Raman7072/graphloom/README.md

-# 🖊️ InkGraph
+# 🖊️ ScribeGraph

 > **A Neural Blog Generating Agent powered by LangGraph**

-InkGraph is an **end-to-end autonomous AI agent** that generates publication-ready technical blog posts on any topic — with no manual writing required.
-You give it a topic and a date, and it autonomously plans, researches, writes, illustrates, and exports a complete blog article complete with diagrams, citations, and structured markdown.
+ScribeGraph is an **end-to-end autonomous AI agent** that generates publication-ready technical blog posts on any topic — with no manual writing required.
+You give it a topic and a date, and it autonomously plans, researches, writes, illustrates and exports a complete blog article complete with diagrams, citations, and structured markdown.

 It is not a simple "prompt → text" pipeline.
 It is a **stateful multi-agent graph** where specialized AI nodes collaborate to produce high-quality content — just like a real editorial team.